cashfree/cashfree-cashgram-node/README.md

 The following kit needs Cashgram details to create a cashgram.
 To know more information on how to create cashgrams please go [here](https://dev.cashfree.com/api-reference/payouts-api#create-cashgram-request).

-The kit picks up the cashgram details from the config file cashgramDetails section.
+The kit picks up the cashgram details from the app.js file cashgram object.
 Required Fields are:
   1. cashgramId: unique Id of the created cashgram.
   2. amount: amount to be transferred.